flood-io/element/packages/docs/docs/guides/CLI.md

 ```

 Flood Element supports using a config file across tests within a project.
 The default config file name (if not specified) is `element.config.js`, with the content as below.

+Note that there is already a default config file created when you [initiate an Element project](cli#init-a-local-element-project).

 ```js
 module.exports = {